NVIDIA/spark-rapids/docs/additional-functionality/delta-lake-support.md

 `data.write.format("delta").save(...)`.

 Table creation from selection, table insertion from SQL, and table merges are not currently GPU accelerated.
 These operations will fallback to the CPU.
+Writes against tables that have deletion vectors enabled will also fallback to the CPU.

 #### Automatic Optimization of Writes